Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/datafactory/sample2_cicd_auto_publish/DEPLOYMENT_STEPS.md

-# Deployment of the ADF Automated Deployment Sample
+# Sample Steps for Deployment of ADF

+In this sample, we will do the CI/CD for Azure Data Factory using Automatic Publish method.
+This sample eliminates the manual step of clicking the `Publish` button in ADF to publish the changes.

 ## Creating the Infra